klamping/Front-end-Architecture-Outline/README.md

 ## What's needed

 - Fleshing out of all the various options for each category.
+I've tried to include a couple of examples on each, but it's by no means complete.
 - Linking to articles and resources for more details on each category.
 - Addition of new categories that are missing.